ACANETS/dpcpp-tutorial/word-count/ISC21DevSummit.md

     pwd
     <record this full path to build dir>
 ```
-    on your local computer
+On your local computer
 ```
     scp <full path to build dir>/reports.tgz . tar zxvf reports.tgz
 ```
-    open the report.html file in your browser
+Open the report.html file in your browser